smithmicro/android-build/README.md

 # android-build
-Dockerized Android Build image.
+Dockerized Android Build image, [`smithmicro/android-build`](https://hub.docker.com/r/smithmicro/android-build).
 Optional versions with the NDK installed.

 ## Architecture
 These Android build images are dereived from the official [gradle](https://hub.docker.com/_/gradle) image.
 We use the `gradle:8.2-jdk17` image in the latest build which includes JDK 17.
 This gradle version is consistant with the version currently used by the latest version of Android Studio.
 Older images use `gradle:7.4-jdk11` and `gradle:6.5-jdk8`.